Frequently Asked Questions (FAQs)

 What is Monetary Policy?

-Monetary policy is the process by which the central bank influences the cost (interest) and availability of money (money supply/liquidity) with a view to attaining price stability.
+Monetary policy is the process by which the central bank influences the cost (i.e., interest rate) and availability of money (i.e., money supply/liquidity) with a view to attaining price stability.

 Who is responsible for the conduct of monetary policy?

 In Sri Lanka, the authority responsible for the formulation and implementation of monetary policy is the Central Bank of Sri Lanka (CBSL).
-The Monetary Board is the monetary policy decision making body in Sri Lanka.
+With the enactment of the Central Bank of Sri Lanka Act (CBA) No. 16 of 2023, with effect from 15 September 2023, monetary policy decisions are taken by the Monetary Policy Board of the Central Bank.

-The Monetary Policy Committee (MPC) of the CBSL, chaired by the Governor, is responsible for providing monetary policy recommendations to the Monetary Board.
-The primary function of the MPC is to evaluate emerging monetary and macroeconomic developments and make recommendations on the appropriate stance of monetary policy for the consideration of the Monetary Board.
+The Monetary Policy Committee (MPC) of the CBSL, chaired by the Governor, is responsible for providing monetary policy recommendations to the Monetary Policy Board.
+The primary function of the MPC is to evaluate emerging economic developments and macroeconomic projections and to make recommendations on appropriate future directions of monetary policy for consideration by the Monetary Policy Board with a view to achieving the primary objective of the Central Bank of ensuring domestic price stability.

 What is the current monetary policy framework of the CBSL?

-At present, the Central Bank conducts monetary policy in line with a flexible inflation targeting (FIT) framework, aimed at stabilising inflation at mid single digit levels over the medium term while supporting economic growth to reach its potential.
+At present, the Central Bank conducts monetary policy in line with a flexible inflation targeting (FIT) framework, aimed at maintaining inflation at the targeted levels as determined in the Monetary Policy Framework Agreement, while supporting economic growth to reach its potential.

 What is flexible inflation targeting (FIT)?

 Monetary policy conducted under a flexible inflation targeting (FIT) framework is aimed at stabilising inflation around the inflation target while minimising disturbance to the real economy.
-At present, the Central Bank conducts monetary policy in line with a flexible inflation targeting (FIT) framework, aimed at stabilising inflation at mid single digit levels over the medium term while supporting economic growth to reach its potential.
-In terms of operational aspects of this framework, the Central Bank uses its policy instruments to guide short term interest rates, particularly the average weighted call money rate (AWCMR) as the operating target.
+At present, the Central Bank conducts monetary policy in line with a flexible inflation targeting (FIT) framework, aimed at maintaining inflation at a 5 per cent level while supporting economic growth to reach its potential.
+In terms of operational aspects of this framework, the Central Bank uses its policy instruments to guide short term interest rates, particularly the average weighted call money rate (AWCMR), which is its operating target.

 What are the instruments used by the CBSL to conduct its monetary policy?

-The CBSL possesses a wide range of tools to be used as instruments of monetary policy.
-The main instruments are the policy interest rates, open market operations (OMOs) and the statutory reserve ratio (SRR).
-In addition, bank rate, refinance facilities, quantitative restrictions on credit, ceilings on interest rates and moral suasion can also be used.
+CBSL possesses a wide range of tools to be used as instruments of monetary policy.
+The main instruments are the policy interest rates, open market operations (OMOs) and the statutory reserve requirement (SRR).
+In addition, refinance facilities, quantitative restrictions on credit, ceilings on interest rates and moral suasion can also be used.
 The CBSL has the independence of choosing appropriate instruments to conduct monetary policy.

 What are the policy interest rates used by the CBSL?

-Standing Deposit Facility Rate (SDFR) and Standing Lending Facility Rate (SLFR) are the key policy interest rates of the CBSL.
-They were previously known as the Repurchase rate and Reverse Repurchase rate of the CBSL respectively.
+The Standing Deposit Facility Rate (SDFR) and the Standing Lending Facility Rate (SLFR) are the key policy interest rates of the CBSL.

-SDFR is the floor rate (minimum rate) for the absorption of overnight excess liquidity from the banking system by the CBSL.
+SDFR is the floor rate (minimum rate) paid by CBSL for the absorption of overnight excess liquidity from the domestic banking system.
 With effect from 01 February 2014, the Standing Deposit Facility of the CBSL is uncollateralised.

 What is the standing rate corridor?